fjag/reproaudit/README.md

 ### Step 2 — Review claims

 Open `reproaudit_output/claims.yaml` and verify the extracted claims.
-Set `confirmed: false` on any claim that was incorrectly extracted to exclude it from analysis.
+Set `confirmed: false` on any claim that was incorrectly extracted (or you are not interested in) to exclude it from analysis.

 ### Step 3 — Resume analysis